aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 This is the SRP restated for components.

 For most apps, **maintainability is more important than reusability**.
-If an app code must change, you'd **prefer** the **changes** to be **concentrated in a single component**, rather than be distributed across many components.
+If an app code must change, you would prefer the **changes** to be **concentrated in a single component**, rather than be distributed across many components.
 So, we deploy only the changed component.
-The others don't even know about the changes.
+The others do not even know about the changes.

 #### THE COMMON REUSE PRINCIPLE

-> Don't force users of a component to depend on things they don't need.
+> Do not force users of a component to depend on things they do not need.

-CRP is another principle that helps us to decide which modules should be placed into a component. **Modules that tend to be reused together belong to the same component.** In such a component, we'd expect to see **modules** that have lots of **dependencies on each other** – coupled modules.
+CRP is another principle that helps us to decide which modules should be placed into a component. **Modules that tend to be reused together belong to the same component.** In such a component, we would expect to see **modules** that have lots of **dependencies on each other** – coupled modules.

 The CRP tells us: